 Peru is the world’s third-largest producer of copper, zinc and silver.
 Because of their free market economy, the conditions for foreigner and local investors are similar.
 There are several free trade agreements and freedom for importing and exporting different kinds of lawful goods and services.
 To incorporate a business in Peru, investors need to know about the different types of legal structures in Peru.
 We will go over these for you so that you can see which type of legal entity best suits your business needs!
 Pay attention to the ways in which each company structure differs.

-The Most Common Types of Legal Structures in Peru:
+The Most Common Types of Legal / Company Structures in Peru:

 - 1.Joint Stock Companies (Sociedades Anónimas, S.A.)